 We are also committed to protecting the Special Natural Area District, and we value the keystone elements set forth in the 197-a plan, the valuable guidelines that were set forth for good reason less than 10 years ago.
 Sign the petition to help protect R1zoning from becoming meaningless.

 ADDITIONAL INFORMATION: (The irony is that this CCRC was pushed through by a zoning text amendment in Mayor De Blasios Zoning for Quality and Affordability).
-It still needs to go through the public process but why is no-one talking about this story??

 Information obtained from the NYS DOH states that -"The approximate income needed to comfortably afford the smallest one-bedroom independent living apartment is $101,900 based on the proposed monthly service fee.
 Income qualification assumes seniors utilize 60% of their annual income to afford the monthly service fee.
 2021 demographic and economic projections indicate that approximately 5,760 households in the PMA age 75 years and older have sufficient income to comfortably afford the smallest one-bedroom independent living apartment.
 The approximate annual income needed to afford the smallest two-bedroom independent living apartment is $133,900.
 Approximately 3,754 households in the PMA age 75 years and older have sufficient annual income to comfortably afford the smallest two-bedroom apartment."